Revision history

 NOTE

-Creating a new version of an article does not erase your content.
+Creating a new article version does not delete existing content.
 Only a team account can manually delete older article versions.

 There are two ways to create a new version of an article: